Emergency Intercom Repairs Melbourne

 How We Fix It

-We re-register the SIP account on the intercom, verify the app’s push notification and background permissions, and test a live call end-to-end before leaving.
+We re-register the SIP account on the intercom, verify the app’s push notification and background permissions, and test a live call end-to-end during final testing.
 For cloud-based systems, we re-link the device to the account and confirm call delivery.

 Unlock Button Not Working